vStar925/RDR1-Keyboard-Mouse/README.md

 Note: If you've previously played the game with a controller, you'll have to start the game with it.
 After you load, alt-tab over to reWASD and enable the config.
 Note2: The mouse doesn't function as mouse when the config is enabled.
 To turn it off, press the Windows key to show the taskbar, then hold the ` key to use the mouse as normal.
 Click the power icon in reWASD to turn it off.
+Note3: Set in-game sensitivity to max for intended experience.

 ![](https://i3.lensdump.com/i/JAnHPx.png)